 This startling statistic paints a concerning picture of the escalating stress levels among HR leaders.
 A whopping 95% express feeling overwhelmed by the workload and stress intrinsic to their roles.
 This sentiment is not an isolated one – as per the Sage report, 84% of HR leaders regularly experience significant stress, and 81% report feeling burned out.

-The high intensity and relentless pace of the HR landscape in 2024 is clearly taking its toll, highlighting an urgent need for systemic changes to improve work-life balance, reduce pressure, and promote mental well-being among HR professionals.
+The high intensity and relentless pace of the HR landscape in 2024 and 2025 is clearly taking its toll, highlighting an urgent need for systemic changes to improve work-life balance, reduce pressure, and promote mental well-being among HR professionals.

 Statistic #2